nestorivanmo/SwiftUI_projects/SwiftUIEssentials/README.md

 # SwiftUI Essentials

 By default, a SwiftUI file declares two structures.
-One that conforms to the View protocol and describes the view content and layour.
+One that conforms to the View protocol and describes the view content and layout.
 The second declares a preview for that view.

 ```swift
 import SwiftUI